Watch the panel discussion: The New Rules of Marketing: Content and Social Media in 2020, the latest in BrainStation's Thought Leadership Series.

 Data is King (But Trust Your Instincts)

-The panel agreed that key metrics are shifting, which has increased the importance of remote user testing.
+Over the last few months, key metrics have shifted and they continue to change.
+This has increased the importance of remote user testing.

 “Drivers of satisfaction have dramatically changed.
 What was important before isn’t necessarily important now,” Porter said, adding that while data remains essential, not having all the information is okay too.